 Across Constitution Hill is…

 It was also part of the memorial to Queen Victoria, commissioned in 1905 and completed in 1911.
 Canada Gate has the emblems of the seven Canadian provinces at the time.

 The gates have an ornate style or design, similar to the other ones on the palace grounds.

 One more look at the stunning gardens and the Queen Victoria Memorial.
 Queen Victoria sits on the throne facing away from Buckingham Palace.

 At the top of the Memorial is this gilded sculpture.
 Victory is featured above.
 Below her are the Angel of Justice, the Angel of Truth, and Charity.

 On that spring day, I walked for eight hours around London, which may not have been that smart, considering that in less than three days, I would begin my 500 mile journey on the Camino de Santiago.
 Nevertheless, my time spent in London on that day, and when I returned a month later, were one of the most memorable experiences of my life.

 If you have my book, Camino de Santiago In 20 Days, or have ordered it, I really appreciate your support.
 It’s also out on Kindle and Kobo.
-My Goodreads page has reviews and more information.
+My Goodreads and Amazon pages have reviews and more information.
 Please share this post, and thanks for your time.